Local students have visited the Northbrook History Museum since 1989

 The Northbrook Historical Society is proud to host this local history program designed to complement the school curriculum.
-Each year over five hundred children take part in this unique learning experience.
+Each year, hundreds of children take part in this unique learning experience.